United States v. Sullivan

 United States v.
 Sullivan, 274 U.S. 259 (1927), is a United States Supreme Court case that allowed prosecution of criminals for income tax evasion notwithstanding the Fifth Amendment.

 The case also served as the legal test for prosecution of Al Capone for tax evasion by Assistant Attorney General Mabel Walker Willebrandt.
 Willebrandt theorized illegally earned income was subject to income tax, and she tested her theory using Sullivan.
 Once the theory was found sound, she moved to prosecute Capone in 1931.

 Background

 In the 1920s, during the Prohibition Era, the successful prosecution of prominent organized crime bosses was nearly impossible because of witness intimidation and the lack of written records.
-Mabel Walker Willebrandt, then an Assistant Attorney General in charge of enforcing the Volsted Act, recognized that the figures publicly led lavish lifestyles but never filed tax returns and so might be prosecuted for that failure without testimony being required about the specific crimes that enriched them.
+Mabel Walker Willebrandt, then an Assistant Attorney General in charge of enforcing the Volstead Act, recognized that the figures publicly led lavish lifestyles but never filed tax returns and so might be prosecuted for that failure without testimony being required about the specific crimes that enriched them.

 The first person prosecuted under that theory was Manley Sullivan, a South Carolina bootlegger.
 Sullivan's lawyers argued that filing a tax return on illegal income would amount to self-incrimination and so he was therefore protected by the Fifth Amendment.

-Sullivan was convicted in federal court, but the Fourth Circuit Court of Appeals reversed the decision on Fifth Amendment grounds.
+Sullivan was acquitted in the district court on Fifth Amendment grounds, but the Fourth Circuit Court of Appeals reversed the decision.
+The Supreme court later upheld the circuit court’s decision.